Postgraduate Course: Case Studies in Sustainable Development (PGGE11192)

 **From Academic Year 2020-21** At the end of Semester two, students will take part in a residential field course where they will explore case studies from a range sustainability sectors including environmental governance, environmental policy, environmental management, consultancy, public transport, waste management, eco-tourism, community energy schemes and eco-farming.
 The field course will provide a grounding to the case studies discussed in class and provide students with the chance to observe and reflect on sustainable development in practice.

 |Academic year 2020/21, Not available to visiting students (SS1)

 ||Assessed only by coursework (there is no examination):

-1. A 4-page issue brief will be based on a topic chosen from a range of titles related to the lectures in the first five weeks of the course; due in week 7.
+1. A 4-page issue brief will be based on a topic chosen from a range of titles related to the lectures in the first five weeks of the course; due 17th November 2020.

-2. A 15 minute group presentation will present findings on a chosen sustainable development topic in early April.
+2. A 15 minute group presentation will present findings on a chosen sustainable development topic on 1st April 2021.